 Jubaris Posted April 21, 2021 Report Posted April 21, 2021 In regards to Hollywood, I think it got a bit weaker with all of these streaming services.
 I mean, Netflix is spending money on shows left and right, which brings money to new antipattern stuff, now is the best chance to break Hollywood's domination.
 When it comes to Japanese influence, I think it's a crime not to mention The Power Rangers!
 But seriously, like others said, you always take inspiration from somewhere.
 In case of movies, a bunch of them were copied, some from Japan, some from other countries (a lot of European movies, anywhere where you can find quality material that couldn't reach global peak because of language/low budget production).
 It's hard to be original too, even when you try there's a good chance somebody told something similar.
 There were so many movies made, there were so many stories told, and most of them revolve around some archetypes.
 Pipstickz 1 Quote

 Jubaris Posted April 21, 2021 Report Posted April 21, 2021 Even when you look at 'the original', there's a good chance it's a retelling as well.
 I mean look at The Bible/Christianity.
 Revolutionary religion that swallowed a big chunk of the known world, but its concepts were all already present in other religions.
-It's how stuff always worked, as Newton said we are dwarves standing on the shoulders of giants, or standing on the shoulders of dwarves which are standing on the shoulders of other dwarves... (pardon my poor rephrasing, maybe Newton said it somehow differently) Pipstickz and Mallos 2 Quote
+It's how stuff always worked, as Newton said we are dwarves standing on the shoulders of giants, or standing on the shoulders of dwarves which are standing on the shoulders of other dwarves... (pardon my poor rephrasing, maybe Newton said it somehow differently) Mallos and Pipstickz 2 Quote

 Ungod Posted April 22, 2021 Author Report Posted April 22, 2021 9 hours ago, Jubaris said: It's hard to be original too, even when you try there's a good chance somebody told something similar Some would say it's impossible, but it's not so much about being original as it's about not being a 90% copy (the 10% left is simply you trying to disguise stuff).
 It's like you're given an assignment in biology class, you take a paper from some site, modify it a bit and read it to the entire class.
 Nobody's asking you to be original, how could you, you're effin 15 and your interests lie elsewhere...but what you're doing is moonshining.
 9 hours ago, Jubaris said: I mean look at The Bible/Christianity.
 Revolutionary religion that swallowed a big chunk of the known world, but its concepts were all already present in other religions.
 Yes, the Bible was written under Buddhist influence, or rather, the Bible is a retelling of Buddhism, mixed with the local creeds.
 But the thing is, the folks who wrote both testaments did it to empower themselves.
 They weren't paid to come up with good entertainment, they were seeking to replace the old priests.
 9 hours ago, Jubaris said: But seriously, like others said, you always take inspiration from somewhere.
 Inspiration is one thing, moonshining is another.
 Thing is, you either have intellectual property, or you don't.
 You either have 'we copy from them, they copy from us' or you have 'the Chinese stole OUR intellectual property, they're a bunch of liars and thieves'.
 Oh, but when Hollywood steals from others?
 Nah, that's ok.
 Oh, it's just arts, it's fine.
 No, it isn't.
 Arts and culture stay at the basis of a state's allure.
 Like the nectar of flowers, culture can attract a number of youth to a state, where they'll be exploited for little money, thus ensuring a constant supply of energetic and bright workforce.
 Just like city lights attract so many peasants to the big city, where all their dreams will be fulfilled.
 This is why you have intellectual property and this is why artists are paid and are struggling to come up with something good etc. You can't have both.
 Also, inspiration should be something you receive when walking through your neighbourhood, not walking the digital plains of a country far away.
 Why?
 Because you're selling your product to the people around you, so you'd better know them, what they want, what their problems are etc. Sure, knowing stuff beyond your neighbourhood is useful, is inspiring, but pay attention to what surrounds you as well.
 I just can't agree with what Hollywood is doing, when what it's doing is taking an entire script, changing some elements so as to not look suspicious and come forth with an 'original production from the legendary director X'.
 How can I? (btw, i set myself in a special way when commenting on this topic, I really don't care about Hollywood, for me it's a dead thing, just like cable TV; thank F I got wind of pirated sites for films, else I would've been doomed to develop a brain tumor) Pipstickz 1 Quote